-Saccoccia was in Ireland in the first place to speak at an event for the Yellow Jackets.
-He’s been a member of the Yellow Jackets since before Covid-19 days.
+Saccoccia was in Ireland in the first place to speak at an event for the Yellow Vests.
+He’s been a member of the Yellow Vests since before Covid-19 days.
 They’re loose coalition of protesters with different needs and desires.
 Last year, CBC reported that Pro-Pipeline protest groups made efforts to distance themselves from Yellow Jackets amidst accusations of racism.
 Earlier this year, several prominent Neo-Nazis gathered alongside Yellow Jackets to protest lock downs.
 Ed The Sock attended, made fun of Chris, embarrassed him in a short interview, and now five months later Toronto’s stuck with Duke Nukem’s failed clone as a cult leader.

 From speaking with members of The Line, it appeared to many followers of the movement that Saccoccia’s alleged associations with known white supremacists had not been brought up much since then.
 Until Tuesday, that is, when a few hours before emailing me, Chris appeared on a Neo-Nazi Youtuber’s channel and shared a laugh at a comment about a certain type of person *wink* controlling the media:

 Join the web's most supportive community of creators and get high-quality tools for hosting, sharing, and streaming…

 Finding out about this later that day made me instantly regret using my (((real))) name in email correspondence.

 Prior to this, Saccoccia’s friend interviewing him was previously banned on his main Youtube account for hate speech.
 He’s probably most well known for his claims that on average, people of Somalian decent are only as intelligent as people of European decent who have Down’s Syndrome.
 No, that wasn’t sarcastic: